axelcool1234/L2/README.md

 ```bash
 curl -fsSL https://install.determinate.systems/nix | sh -s -- install
 ```
+# Note:
+L2 has a compiler _and_ interpreter.
+However, the compiler lacks several key features, such as arrays and subtraction.
+Consider it unmaintained for now.
+L2 interprets by default.

 # Run the Compiler/Interpreter
 `nix run "github:axelcool1234/L2" [input_file] -- [flags go here]`